mirjak/draft-masque-mediabitrate/draft-ihlar-scone-masque-mediabitrate.md

 THROUGHPUT_ADVICE Capsule {
   Type (i) = 0xTBD,
   Length (i)
-  Bitrate (i)
+  Rate Limit (i)
   [Average Window (i)]
 }
 ~~~

 The capsule has the following fields:

-Bitrate: The maximum sustainable throughput that the client can expect for proxied traffic,
+Rate Limit: The maximum sustainable throughput that the client can expect for proxied traffic,
 expressed in kilobits per second.

 Average Window: Indicates the duration over which the bitrate is enforced, expressed in milliseconds.